jjacklee116/ajitjohnson.github.io/_posts/2019-04-10-first-image-blackhole-m87.markdown

 - [First M87 Event Horizon Telescope Results.
 IV.
 Imaging the Central Supermassive Black Hole](https://iopscience.iop.org/article/10.3847/2041-8213/ab0e85){:target="_blank"}
 - [First M87 Event Horizon Telescope Results.
 III.
 Data Processing and Calibration](https://iopscience.iop.org/article/10.3847/2041-8213/ab0c57){:target="_blank"}
 - [First M87 Event Horizon Telescope Results.
 II.
 Array and Instrumentation](https://iopscience.iop.org/article/10.3847/2041-8213/ab0c96){:target="_blank"}

+Before we depart our ways let me just add one last thing.
+This is personally extremely exciting to me because, this observation once again validates the faith in science.
+It shows that we can accurately make predictions, experiment and validate it in a reproducible manner.
+Have a nice day ☺